BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 Using one worker is obviously better for memory usage as it uses about 7x less memory.
 That prevents swapping and speeds up the entire system.

 It is also better for Rails code reloading and caching.
 When you change a ruby file, Rails reloads this file which take an extra 2 seconds.
 When you change an asset file, Rails has to recompile the assets which takes another extra 2 seconds, on average.
 With multiple workers, each worker has to reload and recompile the first time you hit it after a change.
-So changing a file is likely to not only impact the next request you perform but also the subsequent requests that hit a worker that's out-of-date.
+So changing a file is likely to not only impact the next request you perform but also the subsequent requests that hit a worker that's out of date.

 Here is a chart that demonstrates this problem using seven workers: